cassiagulley/linktree/README.md

 - ```POST /showsLink``` handles the addition of a shows link
 - ```POST /musicStyle``` handles the addition of a music style link

-*Assumptions: Assumping the clientside specifies the userId and link type*
+*Assumptions: Assuming the clientside specifies the userId and link type*

 # Schema
 This solution is based on the following assumed schema